Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Detailed Demonstration of Roundtable Policy

-By contrast, the fused response generated by RT demonstrates marked improvements in both \emph{factual coverage} and \emph{reasoning depth}.
-For instance, RT not only describes corrosion of paper clips but also contextualizes long-term degradation and mechanical implications; in the nucleation–growth problem, RT integrates complementary insights into thermodynamic driving forces and kinetic limitations, producing a textbook-quality explanation.
-Similarly, in the polymer glass transition question, RT combines molecular structure, chain length, and plasticizer effects into a unified account that no single player captured in full.
+By contrast, the fused response generated by RP demonstrates marked improvements in both \emph{factual coverage} and \emph{reasoning depth}.
+For instance, RP not only describes corrosion of paper clips but also contextualizes long-term degradation and mechanical implications; in the nucleation–growth problem, RP integrates complementary insights into thermodynamic driving forces and kinetic limitations, producing a textbook-quality explanation.
+Similarly, in the polymer glass transition question, RP combines molecular structure, chain length, and plasticizer effects into a unified account that no single player captured in full.